-Anthony regularly collaborates with contemporary composers, and violin concertos that have been composed for him include Thomas Adès “Concentric Paths”, Sally Beamish’s 1995 concerto, and a concerto by Ross Harris, premiered with the New Zealand Symphony Orchestra.
+Anthony regularly collaborates with contemporary composers, and violin concertos that have been composed for him include Thomas Adès “Concentric Paths”, Sally Beamish’s 1995 concerto, and Steven Mackey’s “Four Iconoclastic Episodes”, premiered with the Irish Chamber Orchestra, of which Anthony was Artistic Director, in 2009.
 The Adès concerto was first performed by him in Berlin and at the BBC Proms, with the Chamber Orchestra of Europe conducted by the composer, before giving many national premieres around the globe.
 EMI released the recording of the Adès concerto in 2010 to widespread praise.